 Stay out late once every six to eight weeks

-Remember what it’s like to have fun, be silly, feel naughty and rebellious?
+Remember what it’s like to have fun, be silly, feel naughty, and be rebellious?
 This is precisely the kind of novelty and excitement you want to redirect as erotic energy into your partnership.

 It might sound unsexy, but once you get over the fact you’ve scheduled sexy time, the feelings of pleasure and enjoyment are no less than when you spontaneously have sex (which never happens with new parents!).